tonhom/Passport-MRZ-Reader-Web-Service/README.md

 > tesseract for windows

-download and install then add directory to tesseract installed location to PATH in system variables section
+download and install then add directory to tesseract installed location to PATH in system variables section and restart windows

 -------------------------------
 ## how to run